AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-configure.md

 ## Data view verification

-(Explain the metrics and dimension you would see from the relevant datasets)
+(Explain the metrics and dimensions you see from the relevant datasets)

 <!--